 - In level 1, you need to ask the staff to complete a survey of their reaction to the training.
 Ask them whether they enjoy and feel engaged in the training, or whether the training meets their expectations.

 - In level 2, you’d test their skills before and after the training.
-The test can be a shoer practical demonstration that shows how staffs implement the trained skills in their work.
+The test can be a shoer practical demonstration that shows how staff implement the trained skills in their work.

 - Level 3 requires you to track their actual performance in the workplace.
-For example, the staffs produce 35 products per hour after the training, compared to 30 products per hour before that.
+For example, the staff produce 35 products per hour after the training, compared to 30 products per hour before that.

 - During level 4, you’d isolate the training’s effects from any other factors such as new manufacturing techniques or machines.